-In Maryland, buyers and prospective buyer are guaranteed certain rights when shopping for or purchasing burial space, goods and services.
+In Maryland, buyers and prospective buyers are guaranteed certain rights when shopping for or purchasing burial space, goods, and services.
 You are entitled to:

 - Receive and keep as a buyer or prospective buyer, a current general price list which includes specific prices for: